 Shibuya Excel Hotel Tokyu

-Family rooms at the Shibuya Excel have four single beds, small table and chairs, TVs and private bathrooms.
+Family rooms at the Shibuya Excel have four single beds, a small table and chairs, TVs and private bathrooms.
 All the rooms have air conditioning and WiFi and room service is available for those occasions when you just want something easy or the kids are exhausted from a full day exploring.
 The hotel also has a restaurant and café onsite with great views over the city.

-The location really is unbeatable with great transport links, shops, restaurants and attractions like the Yoyogi park close by.
+The location really is unbeatable, with great transport links, shops, restaurants and attractions like the Yoyogi Park close by.

 What’s not to love?